IPA.CONF(5) IPA.CONF(5)

 }

-There are three independent limits in one rule in this example.
+There are three limits in one rule in this example.

 When the value of the limit parameter is given as bytes, then the `T'